bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Check authorization in controllers

-Call your authorization logic from controllers.
-This keeps authorization an API layer concern and does not complicate the business logic contained in commands and queries.
+Call your authorization logic from controller endpoints.
+This ensures that authorization is done upfront and avoids complicating the business logic contained in the core layer.
 It also means that every controller endpoint should have a call to `IAuthorizationService`, which is easier to look for in code review.

 You should ensure that your calls to `IAuthorizationService` cover the scope of all business logic executed by the endpoint.